mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 :::{.notes}
 What is psychological safety?

-A shared belief that I won't face punishment or humiliation by my peers for taking interpersonal risks like pointing out mistakes, sharing a wild idea, or asking a question I think may be perceived as "dumb".
+A shared belief that I **won't face punishment or humiliation by my peers** for taking interpersonal risks like **pointing out mistakes, sharing a wild idea, or asking a question I think may be perceived as "dumb"**.
 :::